How to Price an App: Creating a Profitable and Scalable Mobile App Business 📱

 - Payment processing

-Based on Apple’s latest numbers, these multiple platforms and audiences spent approximately half a trillion dollars in 2019.
-According to App Annie, in 2018, fewer than 3,000 apps were generating more than $1 million a year in revenue.
+Based on Apple’s latest numbers, these multiple platforms and audiences spent approximately half a trillion dollars.
+According to App Annie, fewer than 3,000 apps were generating more than $1 million a year in revenue.

 If you have a subscription business, Apple has the tools needed to make you successful such as: